top of page

 Healthy connection evolves:

-• Early adrenaline settles
+• Early adrenaline settles.

-• Oxytocin and vasopressin stabilise
+• Oxytocin and vasopressin stabilise.

-• The relationship becomes a buffer against stress
+• The relationship becomes a buffer against stress.

-• The body feels calmer with the person
+• The body feels calmer with the person.

 Love bombing doesn’t stabilise.
-Because it’s built on ego, control or unmet needs - not mutual regulation.
-That's why it often:
+Because it’s built on ego, control, or unmet needs - not mutual regulation.

-• fizzles out
+• fizzles out.

-• turns inconsistent
+• turns inconsistent.

-• or shifts into devaluation and control
+• or shifts into devaluation and control.

 The Nervous-System Question That Changes Everything